INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 [**National Cartographic System (SCN)**](https://www.scne.es/)

 - Existence of big projects of collaborative data production and harmonisation under the umbrella of National Cartographic System (SCN), which include sharing of resulting data; the on-going production of georeferenced reference data increased the sharing of data between public admin.
 The web site of SCN has a list of public bodies collaborating in the production of geographic data products each year as a result of collaboration agreements with [National Geographic Institute (IGN)](https://www.ign.es/web/ign/portal) of Spain.
- - For example: The following national and regional organisations have collaborated in the capture of the [orthoimagery]((https://inspire.ec.europa.eu/theme/oi)): [National Geographic Institute (IGN)](https://www.ign.es/web/ign/portal), [CNIG](https://www.ign.es/web/ign/portal/qsm-cnig), [Spanish Agrarian Guarantee Fund (FEGA)]((https://www.fega.gob.es/en)), [General Direction of Cadastre]((https://www.catastro.meh.es/)), Autonomous Communities of Aragon, Canary Islands, Catalonia, Valencian Community, Andalusia, Extremadura, Murcia, Galicia, Castile and León, Castile La Mancha, Asturias, Cantabria, Rioja, Navarre, Basque Country, Balearic Islands and Madrid.
+ - For example: The following national and regional organisations have collaborated in the capture of the [orthoimagery]((https://inspire.ec.europa.eu/theme/oi)): [National Geographic Institute (IGN)](https://www.ign.es/web/ign/portal), [CNIG](https://www.ign.es/web/ign/portal/qsm-cnig), [Spanish Agrarian Guarantee Fund (FEGA)]((https://www.fega.gob.es/en)), [General Directorate for Cadastre]((https://www.catastro.meh.es/)), Autonomous Communities of Aragon, Canary Islands, Catalonia, Valencian Community, Andalusia, Extremadura, Murcia, Galicia, Castile and León, Castile La Mancha, Asturias, Cantabria, Rioja, Navarre, Basque Country, Balearic Islands and Madrid.

 **Agreements or conventions co-financed by the autonomous administrations and national organizations**